Parth723/Campaign_Manager/README.md

-Project Name is a Django web application for Campaign manager which sends out blog posts to the subsribers for the campaign: Save the Soil initiative.
+Project is a Django web application for "Campaign Manager" which sends out blog posts to the subsribers for the campaign: Save the Soil initiative.

 Table of Contents:
 Prerequisites